-When you go into a McDonald’s, it is only normal to expect the property to be clean, well-maintained and safe from any risks or dangers.
-If you slip and fall because of McDonald’s negligence, you can pursue a personal injury claim against the restaurant, and in that claim, you can receive compensation for the damages that you suffered because of the accident.
+When you go into a burger joint, it is only normal to expect the property to be clean, well-maintained and safe from any risks or dangers.
+If you slip and fall because of the restaurant's negligence, you can pursue a personal injury claim against the restaurant, and in that claim, you can receive compensation for the damages that you suffered because of the accident.

-The first step in letting McDonald’s know that you are pursuing a personal injury claim is to send a demand letter.
-The demand letter lets McDonald’s know that you are holding them responsible for your damages and that you believe their negligence caused the slip and fall that lead to your injuries.
+The first step in letting the restaurant know that you are pursuing a personal injury claim is to send a demand letter.
+The demand letter lets them know that you are holding them responsible for your damages and that you believe their negligence caused the slip and fall that lead to your injuries.
 Because of the complexity of such claims, you should consult with a personal injury attorney who handles premises liability and slip and fall claims.

 The Demand Letter

-When you send the demand letter to McDonald’s and their insurer, you will need to include the specific details and prove liability.
-You should also include supporting documentation that shows McDonald’s is liable for the accident, so they must pay for your damages.
+When you send the demand letter to the restaurant and their insurer, you will need to include the specific details and prove liability.
+You should also include supporting documentation that shows they are liable for the accident, so they must pay for your damages.

 If all four elements of negligence are met, you will have a successful personal injury claim for your slip and fall.
-Here are some details that you or your personal injury attorney might include in your demand letter after a slip and fall in McDonald’s:
+Here are some details that you or your personal injury attorney might include in your demand letter after a slip and fall:

 - Include the basics – specify when, where, and how the accident took place